Fordham Post-Baccalaureate Pre-Med/Pre-Health Frequently Asked Questions

 How long will it take me to complete the program given it’s an evening program?

 On average, it takes 2 -2.5 years to complete the foundation and upper level science courses.
-We say on average because students take courses at various paces, and need difference courses depending on what their aspirant programs require
+We say on average because students take courses at various paces, and need different courses depending on what their aspirant programs require

 Fordham is one of the few programs where post bac students may apply for federal Stafford subsidized or unsubsidized loans of up to $12,500 for one year.
 Qualifications for this loan are based on individual student circumstances.